 (1) As the vote for each motion was taken by a show of hands, the number of votes disclosed reflects only those proxies received by management in advance of the meeting.
+Fewer than 2,500 shares were voted in person.
 The results do not reflect spoiled and unmarked proxies.